jayzhewang/Eatsy/README.md

   </Route>
 </Router>
 ```
-<p>Google maps listens for state change in the list of restaurants and renders accordingly.</p>
+<p>Google maps listens for changes in the list of restaurants and re-renders accordingly.</p>

 ```javascript
 restaurants.forEach(res=>{